davepinch/pinchy.cc/content/streams/you-are-not-your-body/1/you-are-the-persistent-structure-of-information-that-has-your-name.md

 ---
 title: "You are the persistent structure of information that has your name."
-next: "Your body is a physical structure that encodes information."
+next: "Your body is a physical construct that encodes information."
 ---